Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Hawthorn East recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Hawthorn East has seen approximately 62 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25311 homes were approved, with an additional 53 approved so far in FY-26.
-On average, 1.8 people moved to the area per dwelling built over these five years, indicating balanced supply and demand.
-However, recent data shows this ratio has intensified to 17.7 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+Over the past five financial years, from FY-21 to FY-25311 homes were approved, with a further 53 approved in FY-26 as of now.
+On average, 1.8 people have moved to the area per dwelling built over these five years, indicating balanced supply and demand conditions.
+However, this has intensified to 17.7 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.

 New homes are being constructed at an average expected cost of $739,000, reflecting a focus on the premium market by developers.
-This year alone, $45.3 million in commercial approvals have been registered, indicating strong local business investment.
-Compared to Greater Melbourne, Hawthorn East has around two-thirds the rate of new dwelling approvals per person and ranks among the 33rd percentile nationally, resulting in relatively limited buyer choice and supporting interest in existing dwellings.
-Building activity shows a skew towards compact living, with 44.0% detached houses and 56.0% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+In FY-26, commercial approvals totaling $45.3 million have been registered, indicating strong local business investment.
+Compared to Greater Melbourne, Hawthorn East has around two-thirds the rate of new dwelling approvals per person and ranks in the 32nd percentile nationally, resulting in relatively limited buyer choice and supporting interest in existing dwellings.
+Building activity shows a split of 44.0% detached houses and 56.0% medium to high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.

-With around 518 people per dwelling approval, Hawthorn East demonstrates a developed market.
-Population forecasts indicate the area will gain approximately 2,261 residents by 2041.
-Building activity appears to be keeping pace with growth projections, though heightened competition among buyers is expected as the population grows.
+With around 518 people per dwelling approval, Hawthorn East exhibits characteristics of a developed market.
+According to the latest AreaSearch quarterly estimate, Hawthorn East is projected to gain 2,261 residents by 2041.
+Building activity appears to be keeping pace with population growth projections, but buyers may face increased competition as the population expands.

 Frequently Asked Questions - Development